thekuolab/exploration-learning-coupling/README.md

 3. stats.R: R code for statistical analyses and data visualization in this study

-4. Suppl tables.docx: Six supplemental tables containing data on the number of control and bitter crickets attacked or consumed in each trial by slow and fast explorers belonging to each color-taste treatment and by individuals of each sex.
+4. Suppl tables.docx: Seven supplemental tables containing data on the number of control and bitter crickets attacked or consumed in each trial by slow and fast explorers belonging to each color-taste treatment and by individuals of each sex.
 See manuscript for details.